Sprinkler-to-drip conversion

 Why irrigation matters

-New Mexico State University Cooperative Extension reports that actual landscape water savings depend heavily on irrigation design and management.
+New Mexico State University Cooperative Extension notes that real-world landscape water savings depend heavily on irrigation design and management.
 A poorly run drip system can erase the savings of an otherwise good xeriscape.
-The opposite is also true — a well-designed drip system, run on a smart controller tuned to high-desert evapotranspiration, can keep a xeriscape healthy on a small fraction of turf water.
+A well-designed drip system, with seasonal scheduling tuned to high-desert evapotranspiration, can keep a xeriscape healthy on a small fraction of turf water.
+A standard timer set and adjusted seasonally is enough for most projects — a smart controller is an optional upgrade, not a requirement.

 Common drip-irrigation requests